 Students often use terms such as reference, citation and bibliography interchangeably, but there are differences between these terms.
 A bibliography (or reference list) is the list of all the sources you used to create your paper.
-The citation is actually the combination of your in-text source, which then refers the reader to the full entry listed at the end of your paper.
-This list, titled a Bibliography, Works Cited or Reference List, provides the location of the source so the reader can find it if s/he wants to do so.
-MLA uses a Works Cited list.
+The citation is actually the combination of your in-text source and the full entry listed at the end of your paper.
+This list, titled a bibliography, works cited or reference list, provides the location of the source so the reader can find it if they want to do so.
+MLA 8 style uses a works cited list.

 Writing Your Research Paper